ahungryhipster/ahungryhipster.github.io/_posts/2013-12-05-pinewood-social.md

 ![candidpinewood.jpg](/images/candidpinewood.jpg)

-I visited their second day of operation.
+I visited on their second day of operation.
 Although I still had to wait for my 8:30PM reservation, the staff was very courteous and directed us to the cozy waiting area with water and menus.

 ##FOOD